EggheadJohnson/AdventOfCode2020/README.md

 Day 14 - Perform a bitmask on some values, perform a permuted bitmask on some values

 Day 15 - build a series with some rules, build a longer series with some rules

+Day 16 - Figure out which tickets have invalid numbers, figure out which field on the ticket has which name